KateriinaOrrava/KateriinaOrrava/README.md

 Overjoyed for taking the first steps in IT. 💻
-Although I used to work as a math teacher and loved that job, I made the decision to learn new skills. 💁 Currently interested in Front End Development and determined to make my mark in the field. 🙏 Always looking for new challenges and opportunities to grow and to improve my skills and knowledge. 📈 <br Would love to be part of a team that shares my passion for Front End Development. 👥
+Although I used to work as a math teacher and loved that job, I made the decision to learn new skills. 💁 Currently interested in Front End Development and determined to make my mark in the field. 🙏 Always looking for new challenges and opportunities to grow and to improve my skills and knowledge. 📈 Would love to be part of a team that shares my passion for Front End Development. 👥
 Open to connecting with other professionals in the field and happy to connect on LinkedIn or Github. 👋 Can't wait to learn from others and to share my own experiences and insights. 📓 Very excited to see what the future holds for me.⌛